Wangchimei/javascript_advanced/readme.md

   likes.includes('imo') // false
   ```

-- map() - creates a new array populated with the results of calling a provided function on every element in the calling array.
+- map() - creates a new array populated with the results of calling a provided function on every element in the calling array

   ```
   let newArr = [2, 4, 6, 8]
   newArr.map(x => x ** 2) //[4, 16, 36, 64]
   ```

-- reduce() - executes a reducer function (that you provide) on each element of the array, resulting in a single output value.
+- reduce() - executes a reducer function (that you provide) on each element of the array, resulting in a single output value
   syntax: `arr.reduce(callback(params), initialValue)`
   callback takes four parameters: